Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 But in practice, several fundamental problems emerged:

-1. **The Store Initialises on the Server, but the Locale Switcher Needs Client-Side State**
+1. **The Store Initializes on the Server, but the Locale Switcher Needs Client-Side State**

 The locale switcher itself was a client component, because it used hooks like `usePathname()` and `useParams()`.